Against Inflammation

 Composition of Olive Oil

-Olive oil is rich in monounsaturated fats, particularly oleic acid, and contains a variety of phenolic compounds, including oleuropein, hydroxytyrosol, and oleocanthal.
+Olive oil is rich in monounsaturated fats, especially oleic acid, and contains a variety of phenolic compounds, including oleuropein, hydroxytyrosol, and oleocanthal.
 These compounds are known for their antioxidant and anti-inflammatory properties.
-Extra virgin olive oil, obtained from the first pressing of the olives, retains most of these beneficial compounds.
+Extra virgin olive oil, obtained from the first pressing of olives, retains most of these beneficial compounds.

 Monounsaturated fats, such as oleic acid, make up about 73% of the total fat content of olive oil.
 These fats are known to reduce LDL cholesterol levels (the so-called "bad cholesterol") and increase HDL cholesterol levels (the "good cholesterol"), thus contributing to cardiovascular health (Corriere della Sera).